Schools Local Offer

 - We offer an open door policy where you are welcome to talk to the class teacher or about your child’s progress and ways to support them at home.

 - If outside agencies are involved they may suggest programmes that can be used at home.
+Regular meetings will be held as required to keep you up to date.

 What support will there be for my child’s overall wellbeing?